groteck/dotfiles/README.md

 `tmux.conf` provides some sane defaults for tmux on Mac OS like a powerful status bar and vim keybindings.
 You can customize the configuration in `~/.tmux.conf.user`.

-### Vimization of everything

-The provided inputrc and editrc will turn your various command line tools like mysql and irb into vim prompts.
-There's also an included Ctrl-R reverse history search feature in editrc, very useful in irb, postgres command line, and etc.

 ### Github Issues: [ghi gem](https://github.com/stephencelis/ghi)

 We include the `ghi` command.
 Try `ghi list` and have fun managing issues from command line!